Joe2308/milestone-1-test-run/README.md

 ## UX Mock Ups:
 To keep in line with the style expected from weddings and corporate events I have kept the website design simple and clean with the main background being white with black text that is well spaced.
 I have relied on exciting images of live music and a red theme for the call to action buttons.
-I have used a fixed scrolling navigation menu to minimize user scrolling
+I have used a fixed scrolling navigation menu to minimize user scrolling.

 The following link shows the mockups designed using [Balsamiq wireframes](assets/wireframes/mockups.pdf)